redhat-marketplace/redhat-marketplace-operator/deployer/v2/README.md

     ```

 ### Why is a global pull secret required?
-In order to successfully install the Red Hat Marketplace products, you will need to make the pull secret available across the cluster.
-This can be achieved by applying the Red Hat Marketplace Pull Secret as a [global pull secret](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html#images-update-global-pull-secret_using-image-pull-secrets).
+In order to successfully install the products hosted by the container image registry, you will need to make the pull secret available across the cluster.
+This can be achieved by applying the pull as a [global pull secret](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html#images-update-global-pull-secret_using-image-pull-secrets).
 For alternative approaches, please see the official OpenShift [documentation](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html).

 ### Subscription Config